bebop/poly/README.md

 ## Documentation

-If you want to see a ton of great examples of what poly can do you should check out our [docs site](https://timothystiles.github.io/poly/docs/).
+* **Check out our [docs site](https://timothystiles.github.io/poly/docs/)**: If you want to see a ton of great examples of what poly can do.

-You can also learn more about poly or a sub command like `convert` using the -h flag which will provide more documentation.
+* **From the command line**: You can also learn more about the `poly` cli or a sub command like `convert` using the -h flag which will provide more documentation.

 ## Community

-If you want to hang out and play SuperTuxKart with us 6PM PST on Fridays you can introduce yourself over in our [discord server](https://discord.gg/Hc8Ncwt).

-It's also where we get together to casually discuss things that may be too small to put in an issue.
+* **Chat about Poly and join us for game nights on our [discord server](https://discord.gg/Hc8Ncwt)**.

+## Contributing

+### Code of Conduct

+Poly has adopted a [Code of Conduct](CODE_OF_CONDUCT.md).
+Please read the full text so you can understand what we're all about and please remember to be excellent to each other!

+### Contributing Guide

+Poly also has a [contributor's guide](CONTRIBUTING.md).
+Please read through it before you start hacking away and pushing contributions to this fine codebase.

 ## Installation